provenance-io/docs/blockchain/introduction/major-components.md

 Provenance Blockchain is composed of these core concepts:

 * Modules that implement financial services business logic.
 Modules are composed to realize complex financial services processes.
-* Smart Contracting engine to develop and deploy contracts directly to the Provenance Blockchain blockchain.
+* Smart Contracting engine to develop and deploy contracts directly to the Provenance Blockchain.
 * Off-chain client-side agreements using the Contract Execution Environment.

 Provenance Blockchain distinguishes three types of applications based on these core concepts: